 Hunstanton has pre-historic origins, with evidence unearthed in 1970 of a late Neolithic or early Bronze Age settlement dating back to 1500 – 2000BC.

-Another indication of the area’s past can be seen on the top of the cliffs near the Lighthouse, where you will find the ruins of St Edmund’s Chapel, which dates back to 1272 and celebrates the apparent visit by St. Edmund in 855 (download the Wolf Trail leaflet to trace the story of St. Edmund’s visit and grisly fate).
+Another indication of the area’s past can be seen on the top of the cliffs near the Lighthouse, where you will find the ruins of St Edmund’s Chapel, which dates back to 1272 and celebrates the apparent visit by St. Edmund in 855 (download the Wolf Trail leaflet or listen to the audio version by Darren Deans to trace the story of St. Edmund’s visit and grisly fate).
 The site of the Lighthouse itself is also noteworthy.
 Beacons or lantern lights have been warning shipping of dangerous sandbanks in the Wash for many hundreds of years, and the first Lighthouse was built here in 1666.
 The current building dates back to 1844.

 Hunstanton’s more recent history revolves around the vision of Henry Styleman Le Strange.
 But for his imagination, the town may never have existed in its present form.
 In 1840, there was very little to be found between Old Hunstanton and Heacham.
 Sea bathing had, however, become the latest fashion and Le Strange issued a prospectus in 1845 for a coastal holiday village on a hitherto undeveloped part of his estate.
 The focal point was to be a triangular green sloping down to the sea.

 The Golden Lion Hotel was the first building (1846), but he made little further progress in constructing the 78 dwellings planned.
 Development remained slow until the Great Eastern Counties Railway decided to build the line from King’s Lynn to Hunstanton at a cost of £80,000.
 This opened in 1862 – the same year Le Strange died.